 Obviously, you can analyze your posts on Instagram directly.

-By using Instagram Insights you can analyze your posts with regard to the post type (photo, video, carousel) from the last 2 years.
-However, unfortunately, you won’t be able to analyze posts from a given period of time, for example from Q1 2022 – you have to use the predefined time periods (e.g. last 30 days, 90 days, or 7 days).
-This is a huge limitation, for example, when you need to monitor posts from specific campaigns only.
+By using Instagram Insights you can analyze your posts with regard to the post type (photo, video, carousel) from the last 2 years only.
+Luckily, it’s now much easier to analyze posts from a given period of time (some time ago only predefined time periods were available e.g. last 30 days, 90 days, or 7 days).

 A more effective way of checking your Instagram post performance